Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Diagnosis

-A diagnosis of osteopetrosis is based on a thorough clinical evaluation, detailed patient history, and a variety of specialized tests such as x-ray imaging and measurement of bone mass density (BMD) which is increased.
+A diagnosis of osteopetrosis is based on a thorough clinical evaluation, detailed patient history and a variety of specialized tests such as X-ray imaging and measurement of bone mass density (BMD) which is increased.
 Skeletal X-ray findings are very specific and are considered sufficient to make a diagnosis.
 Biochemical findings like increased concentration of creatinine kinase BB isoenzyme and tartrate-resistant acid phosphatase (TRAP) can also help making the diagnosis.

 Clinical Testing and Work-Up

-Once the diagnosis is made, the following blood tests should be done: serum calcium, parathyroid hormone, phosphorus, creatinine, 25-hydroxyvitamin D, complete blood count with differential, creatine kinase isoenzymes (specifically the BB isozyme of creatine kinase), and lactate dehydrogenase.
+Once the diagnosis is made, the following blood tests should be done: serum calcium, parathyroid hormone, phosphorus, creatinine, 25-hydroxyvitamin D, complete blood count with differential, creatine kinase isoenzymes (specifically the BB isozyme of creatine kinase) and lactate dehydrogenase.
 These measurements will determine the need for supplementation and for referral to specialists.
-Baseline magnetic resonance imaging of the brain should be arranged to evaluate cranial nerve involvement, hydrocephalus and vascular abnormalities.
-Affected individuals should be evaluated regularly by an ophthalmologist for optic nerve involvement, and benefit from a multidisciplinary approach including endocrinology, ophthalmology, genetics, and dentistry, with input from orthopedics, otorhinolaryngology, neurology, neurosurgery, nephrology, infectious disease and hematology specialists as needed.
+Baseline magnetic resonance imaging (MRI) of the brain should be done to evaluate cranial nerve involvement, hydrocephalus and vascular abnormalities.

 • < Previous section